 Excel sheets often contain data which are the most confidential and sensitive information of company (i.e. forecast and market data) and these data travel through the e-mail system among users.

 Access-controll based on: role, scope of the plan, inner culture or any other aspects.
-Approval/rejection and data locks are also a built-in function of Advanced Budgeting.
+Approval/rejection and data locks are also a built-in function of ABUX.

 Data has to be manually pulled into Excel.
 With hundreds of changes and isolated platforms, data validation is not possible.